 Aromaco comes as a solid block but its consistency is more like that of a soap bar than the more powdery T’eo, so it feels less messy to use.
 The bar is pretty solid at room temperature, but once it heats up a little can be applied smoothly.
 I started using this bar in Japan so this was easy because it was super hot, after a few seconds I could apply deodorant with no problems.
 However, now I’m back in the UK I’m having a less easy time with it.
 I feel like I have to push super hard to apply it, which isn’t the most comfortable feeling, but is manageable.
 Apart from that however, it’s been working super well for me.
 I find that once I’ve applied it in the morning I don’t need to apply again, meaning this thing is going to last a super long time.
 At £4.95 per 100g, that’s pretty good.
 I also find that I’m not excessively sweating and don’t particularly feel gross once I’ve got this on, for me it does its job pretty well.
 It was also a very convenient deodorant to have with me whilst abroad because of its compact and non-messy nature, I could easily pop it in any quick travel bag and subtly whip it out if necessary.

-In a quick addition, like my foundation before, this deodorant was subject to a dance test.
+In a quick addition, like my natural makeup explorations before, this deodorant was subject to a dance test.
 But not just any dance test.
 I took a class in Tokyo, in full Japanese, and it was intense.
 I’m talking no air conditioning intense.
 Obviously the deodorant didn’t stop me sweating then, that would be madness, but it did stop me smelling absolutely abhorrent.
 I looked like I’d just jumped in a swimming pool, but I didn’t smell disgusting.
 And after class when I got all cleaned up and continued with my day, I didn’t smell for the rest of the day.
 Top marks for that Aromaco!

 All in all, so far on the deodorant journey I think I prefer this deodorant to the sunflower option, though the consistencies are the same the Aromaco feels a little more fresh and less oily, but I feel like I almost can’t compare it to T’eo.
 They’re so different that it feels like they suit different purposes, I don’t think I’d ever take T’eo with me when travelling but I would choose it first when using it in the UK, so at least now I know what works better where!
 Looking forward, it’s time to explore some non-Lush options and see what I find!